 Do Unoccupied Properties Still Need to Pay Business Rates?

 Empty properties still need to pay the rates.
 Yet, some properties can get extended empty property relief.
 When there is no occupier, the bills are forwarded to the landlord after three months, usually the full bill.

 Industrial properties, such as warehouses, for example, are exempt for a further three months.
 Other buildings with a rateable value below £2,900 and listed buildings can get extended exemptions until they’re reoccupied.
 This is the same for properties owned by charities – but only if the property’s next use will be mainly for charitable purposes.

 For further information, you can use the government website or contact a local surveyor.

-Would you like to know more about office space for your organisation, please get in touch with The Una Group!
+Would you like to know more about office space for your organisation?
+Please get in touch with The Una Group!
 You can reach us by phone on 01752 697000 or email us via the contact form.
-Don’t forget to check out our range of commercial property in Plymouth – your perfect office space may be just a click away!
+Don’t forget to check out our range of commercial properties in Plymouth – your perfect office space may be just a click away!